Ok, so you have your Thrive Inventory account, it's all synced up, and you can see your sales history and inventory. Now what?

 (3) Connect additional locations

 If you have more than one location for your business, add them now!
 After you create an additional location and fill in the basic info, you can add an integration (e.g. a Square or Clover account) to track your sales.
-Now Shopventory can help you manage your inventory all across the board.
+Now Thrive Inventory can help you manage your inventory across the board.

 (4) Set your Alerts to get notified when Products run low

-This is one area where Shopventory can really give you a hand.
-If you're tired of finding out too late that an Product is out of stock, let's get you ahead of the game!
+This is one area where Thrive Inventory can really give you a hand.
+If you're tired of finding out too late that a Product is out of stock, let's get you ahead of the game!

-The first thing you'll have to decide is what qualifies as "low inventory."
-This will be different for various products and categories.
-If a product is fast-moving or you need a lot of lead time to order a new shipment, "Low" might mean a higher quantity.
-If you only have a few of an Product to begin with, or it tends to sell only occasionally, you might not want to be notified until inventory hits 2, 1, or even 0.
+The first thing to decide is what qualifies as "low inventory."
+This is different for each business.
+If a product is fast-moving or you need a lot of time to order replenishments, "Low" might mean a higher quantity.
+If you only have a few of a Product to begin with, or it tends to sell only occasionally, you might not want to be notified until inventory hits 2, 1, or even 0.

 (5) Update inventory quantities

 If you're an old pro at tracking inventory and your POS accounts are up to date, you're good to go!
-Shopventory has the latest.
+Thrive Inventory has the latest.

 In case you don't really know what's on the shelf, have no fear!
 We have the tools for that.
-Download our reconciliation worksheet, get out there and get some numbers, and start fresh.
+Download our reconciliation worksheet, or perform some cycle counts with our Stocktakes feature.
+Get out there and get some numbers, and start fresh.
 After you have your numbers, you can update your quantities all at the same time (see how).

 Inventory freedom, here you come!